 Data-Driven Insights

 In fields like architecture and engineering, advanced software uses complex algorithms to optimize designs based on geometric principles.
-These algorithms often rely on precise calculations involving angles, including supplementary angles, to ensure structural integrity and efficiency.
+But these algorithms often rely on precise calculations involving angles, including supplementary angles, to ensure structural integrity and efficiency.
 Data analysis techniques also help in identifying patterns and optimizing designs based on real-world performance data.

 Interdisciplinary Applications

 The concept of supplementary angles is also finding applications in interdisciplinary fields.
-In computer graphics, for instance, angles are crucial for creating realistic 3D models and animations.
+In practice, in computer graphics, for instance, angles are crucial for creating realistic 3D models and animations.
 Understanding angle relationships helps in rendering images accurately and creating smooth transitions between different views.
 In robotics, angles are used to program robot movements and ensure precise manipulation of objects.

 Educational Innovations